outeredge/dredger/README.md

 By default, containers are made accessible at `http://{foldername}.*` where `*` could be `localhost` or even (for mobile testing) `{yourip}.xip.io`, for example `http://mysite.192.168.1.100.xip.io`.
 You can override this by adding a `HOST = ...` to a Makefile.local in your projects root (see [extending](#extending) for an example).

 ## Install
 Run the command below to install dredger.
-Tested on Ubuntu 14.04.
+Tested on Ubuntu 14.04, requires `make` and `netcat`.

 `$ wget -qO- https://raw.githubusercontent.com/outeredge/dredger/master/install.sh | sudo sh`